 What Is Rent A Room Relief?

-The scheme allows rental income of up to £7,500 (for 2016/17, see table below for relief in other years) to be treated as tax free income.
+The rent a room scheme allows the rental income of up to £7,500 (for 2020/21, see table below for relief in other years) to be treated as tax-free income.
 The limit is reduced to half if for example someone else also receives income from letting accommodation in the same property, such as a joint owner.
 The limit is unchanged whether you rent for the full year or not.